testernetes/gkube/README.md

 ### Options

-The helper can be constucted by provided zero or many options
+The helper can be constucted by provided zero or many options:

-`WithClient` passes a client for interacting with Kubernetes API servers.
+* `WithClient` passes a client for interacting with Kubernetes API servers.

-`WithConfig` passes config for initializing REST configs for talking to the Kubernetes API.
+* `WithConfig` passes config for initializing REST configs for talking to the Kubernetes API.

-`WithScheme` passes a scheme which contains information associating Go types with Kubernetes groups, versions, and kinds.
+* `WithScheme` passes a scheme which contains information associating Go types with Kubernetes groups, versions, and kinds.

-`WithContext` passes a context which carries deadlines, cancellation signals, and other request-scoped values.
+* `WithContext` passes a context which carries deadlines, cancellation signals, and other request-scoped values.

 Example for using the KubernetesHelper with Openshift Custom Resources:
 ```go